 The Ivors Academy Fellowship is considered to be a huge honour among songwriter and composer circles.
-In its entire history, we have awarded just eighteen such honours.
-Here is a list of the recipients of The Ivors Academy Fellowship.
+In its entire history, we have awarded just nineteen such honours.
+Here is a list of the recipients of the Academy Fellowship.

 One of America’s best known and most performed composers, John Adams’ creative output spans works for opera, orchestra, video, film, dance, electronic and instrumental music.
 His works have been performed by orchestras throughout Europe, Asia, Australia and the United States.
 In 2003, the Lincoln Center ran its most extensive festival ever devoted to a living composer with their ‘John Adams: An American Master’ festival.

 Trailblazing singer and songwriter Joan Armatrading’s four decades of music-making has seen her release 21 albums, receive three Grammy nominations and become the first female British artist to debut at number one in the Billboard Blues chart.
 Recipient of an Outstanding Contemporary Song Collection Ivor, she was the first British artist to be nominated for a Grammy in the blues category, the first jazz artist to play Ronnie Scott’s main room and in 2001 she played her tribute song, The Messenger, to its subject – Nelson Mandela.

 British film composer David Arnold’s best known scores include five James Bond films, Independence Day and Godzilla, as well as television series Sherlock and Little Britain.
 His work for screen has been acknowledged with Grammy and Emmy wins.
 David was Musical Director for the London 2012 Olympic and Paralympic games.